xtfocus/azure_rag_doc_preprocess/README.md

-# Azure naive ingestion pipeline for image and text retrieval
+# Azure customized ingestion pipeline for image and text retrieval

-A dual-indexing system
+A dual-indexing system for RAG

-todo:

 Indexing:
 - [x] extract_texts_and_images takes too long for some reason. need checks
 - [x] add summary image description before embedding
-- Recognize complex pages and handle them like a total image.
+- [x] Recognize complex pages and handle them like a total image.
-    - Recognize big text blocks within complex pages that can also be treated like normal text?

 Retrieval (in my other repo):